Skip to main content

 Order Duration

-You can select from options like “Day” orders, which expire at the end of the trading day, or “Good ‘Till Canceled” (GTC) orders, which remain active until filled or manually canceled.
+You can select from options like “Day” orders, which expire at the end of the trading day, or “Good-Til-Cancelled” (GTC) orders, which generally remain active until executed or cancelled.

 FAQ

-Please note that the modification of a partially filled LMT order will cause the system to see it as a new order and commission will be deducted again.
+Please note that modifying a partially filled limit order will cause the system to treat it as a new order, and commission fees will be deducted again.

-A market order is executed immediately at the current market price, ensuring the order is filled quickly.
-In contrast, a limit order is only executed at your specified price or a better price.
-Market orders prioritize speed of execution, while limit orders prioritize achieving a specific price level.
+A market order is typically executed quickly at the best available price in the order book, prioritising speed of execution over price control.
+In contrast, a limit order is only executed at the specified price or at a better price, prioritising price control over execution speed.

-• You have the flexibility to wait for the market to meet your specified limit price before executing the order.
+• when there is flexibility to wait until the market reaches the specified limit price before execution,

-Your limit order remains unfilled, awaiting the market to reach your specified limit price within the designated time frame, such as until the end of the trading day (DAY) or until canceled (GTC).
-If the market fails to meet this condition within the specified time frame, the order will either expire automatically or remain open, depending on the Time in force indicated.
+If the market does not reach the specified limit price, the limit order remains unfilled within the designated Time in Force setting, such as until the end of the trading day (DAY) or as Good-Til-Cancelled (GTC).
+If the market does not meet this condition within the chosen time frame, the order will expire in accordance with the selected Time in Force.

-A partial fill occurs when only a portion of your limit order is executed at the specified price.
-The remaining portion of the order will stay active until it is fully executed or cancelled.
+A partial fill occurs when only a portion of a limit order is executed at the specified price.
+The remaining portion of the order will remain active according to the selected Time in Force setting, until it is fully executed or cancelled.

-If the order with GTC selected as Time in Force isn’t entirely filled by the end of the trading day, it will be cancelled and submitted again on the next trading day.
-Any applicable commission fees will reset for the submitted order.
+If the order with GTC selected as Time in Force isn’t entirely filled by the end of the trading day, it will be automatically carried forward to the next trading day until it is executed or cancelled.
+Any applicable commission fees may be recalculated for the carried-forward order.

-Modifying a partially filled order will also cause the system to view it as a new order and subsequently reset the commissions applicable for the modified order.
+Modifying a partially filled order will also cause the system to treat it as a new order, and commission fees may be recalculated accordingly.

 Explore other order types